apple/turicreate/userguide/drawing_classifier/export-coreml.md

 Once your stroke-based drawing is a member of the above Drawing class, call the `rasterize` function on it to build a 28x28 grayscale bitmap.
-The Core ML model can then run inference on this bitmap via the Vision framework as described above.
+The Core ML model can then run inference on this bitmap via the Vision framework as described above under "Using Bitmap Input".

 The code snippet containing `rasterize` and its helper, `normalize` are provided below.

 ```swift